Ultimagen/healthomics-workflows/README.md

-# ultimagenomics-healthomics-workflows
+# healthomics-workflows
 UltimaGenomics repository for workflows compatible with AWS HealthOmics

 ## Introduction
-i.
-UltimaGenomics offers our pipelines as Ready2Run workflows on AWS HealthOmics.
+1. UltimaGenomics offers pipelines as Ready2Run workflows on AWS HealthOmics.
 Ready2Run workflows enable you to run these pipelines on AWS HealthOmics by simply bringing your data.

-ii.
-For more flexibility or to modify the workflow, you can convert the Ready2Run workflow to a private workflow that can be run on AWS HealthOmics.
+2. Ultimagenomics also shares community workflows through this repository to allow more flexibility and possibility to modify the workflow.
+The user can convert the Ready2Run workflow and community workflows to a private workflow on AWS HealthOmics infrastructure.

-iii.
-The cost to run the workflow will now be based on the compute and run storage used during the private workflow run instead of a fixed price.
+3. The cost to run the workflow will now be based on the compute and run storage used during the private workflow run instead of a fixed price.

-iv.
-For more questions about this workflow, please contact healthomics.support@ultimagen.com.
+4. For more questions about this workflow, please contact healthomics.support@ultimagen.com.

+## Deploying Private Workflow
+Once the workflow resources have been deployed into locally (see instructions per workflow), user can create private workflow on AWS HealthOmics
-## To convert the Ultima Genomics DeepVarinat Ready2Run workflow to a private workflow in AWS HealthOmics, follow the steps below:
+1. Create a private workflow in HealthOmics by following one of the two options below:

 i.
-Pre requisites:
-1. Ultima Genomics DeepVariant uses several ECR containers:
-   - ultimagenomics/make_examples:latest
-   - ultimagenomics/call_variants:latest
-   - omics-shared-amazonlinux:2023
-   - omics-gitc:latest
-   - omics-gatk:latest
-2. Pull and push the Ultima Genomics DeepVariant public containers to your private ECR by following the steps here:

-    a.
-Grant AWS HealthOmics permission to access your private ECR by following the instructions [here](https://docs.aws.amazon.com/omics/latest/dev/permissions-resource.html#permissions-resource-ecr).

-3. Import your input files into a S3 bucket.
-5. Create an OmicsService role to access your resources by following the instructions [here](https://docs.aws.amazon.com/omics/latest/dev/setting-up-workflows.html).

-ii.
-Download [the workflow folder](ultima_genomics_deepvarinat/UltimaGenomicsDV.zip) as a zipped file.
-You can save this zipped file locally or in a S3 bucket.

-iii.
-Download [the parameter template file](ultima_genomics_deepvarinat/r2r_efficient_dv_parameter_template.json).
-You can save this zipped file locally or in a S3 bucket.

-iv.
-Modify and save the workflow scripts and parameter templates to meet your needs:
-   - Update **tasks/globals.wdl** with the urls of you private ECR images.
-   - Update the fixed parameter values in **r2r_efficient_dv.wdl** with their real s3 paths.
-   - Do other modifications as needed.

-v.
-Create a private workflow in HealthOmics by following one of the two options below:
-1. From the CLI:
+From the CLI:
  ~~~
 $ aws omics create-workflow \
 --name <workflow_name> \